Free Union, Virginia: Early settlement

 Early family names here included Ballard, Burruss, Catterton, Harris, Maupin, Via, Rhodes and White (north of Millington as well as southeast of there).
 James Harris and wife Elizabeth obtained a land grant that included the area where Free Union stands today.
 They had six sons and five daughters and called the house, dated to 1755, "Meadow Bluffs."
 The last of the family was Reuben Harris.
 After the Civil War, he was forced to sell off some of the land.
-Several former enslaved people acquired small pieces of the land by working and receiving payment in land.
+Several former enslaved people acquired small pieces of the land by working and receiving parcels as payment.

 Daniel Maupin (1748-1788) lived in White Hall area on the Maupin Homeplace.
 His son Gabe lived on what is now called "Brakeheart Road" in Sugar Hollow until his death in 1794.
-His grandson Thomas Maupin was the first of the Maupin family to live in the Free Union area and lived lived just north of Wesley Chapel Church.
+His grandson Thomas Maupin was the first of the Maupin family to live in the Free Union area and lived just north of Wesley Chapel Church.

 Another early settler was John Rodes (1697-1775), of New Kent, who acquired, for thirty-five pounds current money, 200 acres between the north and south forks of Moormans River, on March 10, 1761.
 Here, about one and a half miles southeast of Millington, Albemarle County, he established a tobacco plantation that became known as Midway, a historic home and farm.